Visualizing Neuronal Unit Responses#

 Downloading Ecephys File#

 Change the values below to download the file you’re interested in.
 Set dandiset_id and dandi_filepath to correspond to the dandiset id and filepath of the file you want.
 If you’re accessing an embargoed dataset, set dandi_api_key to your DANDI API key.
 If you want to stream a file instead of downloading it, use dandi_stream_open instead.
-Checkout Streaming an NWB File with fsspec for more details on this.
+Checkout Streaming an NWB File with remfile for more details on this.

 dandiset_id = "000021"